 - Salt and freshly ground black pepper

-- 1. Put the clams and mussels in a large pan with the wine, cover, and cook over a high heat for 3 to 4 minutes, until they have opened (discard any that remain closed).
-Tip into a colander placed over a bowl and set aside.
+- Place the clams and mussels in a large pan with the wine, cover, and cook over a high heat for 3 to 4 minutes, until they’ve opened.
+Discard any that remain closed.
+Tip everything into a colander placed over a bowl.

-- 2. Squeeze the tomatoes to remove most of the seeds and juice, then coarsely chop them.
+- Squeeze the tomatoes to remove most of the seeds and juice and then coarsely chop them.